wallacegibbon/newredis-node/README.md

 ## Usage

 There are two class exported by this package: `RedisConnection` and `RedisPool`.
-I will suggest using `RedisPool` only, because it contains broken connection repair, which is pretty important in production environment.
+I will suggest using `RedisPool` only, because it contains broken connection repairing, which is important in production environment.
 Besides, the API is pretty simple.

 First, install it through npm:
 ```sh